ChrisPenner/ChrisPenner.github.io/site/drafts/stm.md

 but sooner or later you're going to lose track of money and have some confused and angry customers.

 Do you see why?
-This brings us to our first synchronization problem to solve, Data Races!
+This brings us to our first synchronization problem to solve, **Data Races**.

 ### Data races

-__Most__ programming languages are imperative with mutable data structures **\[citation needed\]**, so passing tpointers to multiple threads leads to shared mutable data, and shared mutable data necessarily causes data races.
+__Most__ programming languages are imperative with mutable data structures **\[citation needed\]**, so passing pointers to multiple threads leads to _shared mutable data_, and _shared mutable data_ necessarily causes _data races_.

-A data race occurs any time two threads access the same memory location concurrently and non-deterministically when at least one of the accesses is a write.
+A data race occurs any time two threads access the same memory location concurrently and non-deterministically, if at least one of the accesses is a write.
+In these situations two runs of the same code with the same state may non-deterministically have a different result.

 We're passing accounts by reference here, so multiple threads have access to modify the same account.
 With multiple transfer go-routines are running on the same account, each could be paused by the scheduler at nearly any point during its execution.
-This means that in this seemingly simple withdraw function, we've actually got a data race.
+This means that we've got a data race in this seemingly simple withdraw function.
 Let me point it out:

 ```go
 // Withdraw money from an account, or return false if there are insufficient funds